This vignette demonstrates how to estimate counterfactual performance metrics in right censored survival data.

 #> The following assumptions must be satisfied for correct inference:

-#> treatment and outcome.
+#> and outcome.

 #> - Correctly specified propensity model.
 Estimated treatment model is

 #> logit(A) = 0.21 + 1.19*L1 - 0.31*L2.
-See also $ipt$model
+See also $ipt$model.

 #>